 4.102 The Development Control policies in this section deal with the higher strategic theme of Accessibility.
 This section follows on from Core Policies on Accessibility which sought to ensure that accessibility to services, facilities, housing and employment in the District were improved for both the Market Towns and the Rural Settlements.
 The Development Control policies of this section set out the criteria for the assessment of development proposals in terms of access to facilities, parking provision, the conversion of buildings in the countryside and farm diversification.
-As with the Development Control Policies under other higher strategic themes, these policies only form part of the overall development strategy for the district and therefore need to be read in conjunction will all other relevant Core and Development Control Policies of the Local Development Framework.
+As with the Development Control Policies under other higher strategic themes, these policies only form part of the overall development Control Policies of the Local Development Framework.